iivanoo/covid-apps-observer/data/data_us/reports/resources/org.uwmedicine.android.wash.virtualclinic___12.0.16.005_01/report.md

 > It is 0 stars.
 I have waited for over 5 hours in their virtual waiting room, for a doctor that at some point got offline and they did not notify me.
 Great concept.
 Doesn't work.<br> :date: __2020-03-19 18:25:18__

 > Garbage.
 Waited for more than two hours with a sick kid, got bounced around to different providers before finally getting to the front of the line and the doctor was no longer available.
 This is not stable enough to be in production.<br> :date: __2020-03-16 05:51:51__

-> Wait on hold repeatedly only to have your visit declined without explanation.
-App sucks.
-Process sucks.<br> :date: __2020-03-14 22:07:39__